robin-sharp/fx-trade/keycloak-service/keycloak.md

-Go to postman and the "keycloak openid" folder and and run an end point to generate a JWT access token such as "/fx-trade/token_endpoint", passing in the client_secret from the Keycloak Admin Console /clients/credentials tab and the user name and password.
+Go to postman and the "keycloak openid" folder and and run an end point to generate a JWT access token such as "/fx-trade/token_endpoint", passing in the client_secret from the Keycloak Admin Console /clients/credentials tab and the user destinationName and password.

 Access Token Lifespan  is set to 15 hours